MicrosoftDocs/customer-insights/topics/developers/faq/index.md

 ---
 # FAQ (Frequently Asked Questions)

-## When do I use Product Insights?

-TK: narrow question down

 ## What are the service limits?

 There is a default ingestion quota of 5,000 events per second and a Kusto database of 1 GiB.